Tips for a good application

 - Are there any specific admission requirements?

-- Are there any restrictions on my choice of courses?
+- Are there any restrictions when it comes to my choice of courses?

-The course selection in your application is not final.
-The range of courses for the semester/year that you are applying for is often not available at the time of application.
-You will need to base you application on the courses that are available.
-Usually, the range of courses will not change significantly from one semester or year to another.
+The course selection in your application is not final, as the full range of courses for the semester/year that you are applying for is often not available at the time of application.
+You will thus need to base your application on the courses that are available at that time.
+The range of courses usually does not change significantly from one semester or year to another, however.

-If you are nominated, your course selection may change several times before starting your exchange period.
+If you are nominated, your course selection may change several times before you start your exchange period.
 The host university will ultimately determine what courses you will be admitted to.

-As an exchange student, you are still a student of Lund University, and your exchange studies must be possible to accredit towards your degree.
-Learn more about credit transfers on the website of the respective faculties/departments.
+As an exchange student, you are still a student at Lund University, and it must be possible for your exchange studies to be accredited towards your degree.
+Learn more about credit transfer on the faculties' websites.